Best small automatic cars 2022

 Having been on sale for the best part of 15 years, the Fiat 500 was due a refresh.
 Fiat has gone further than just refreshing the paint palette, though, as it has launched a brand-new third-generation 500 that’s looking forwards rather than back.
 It’s only available as an electric car (although the ageing petrol 500 will still be sold alongside it for a couple more years), and promises an impressive 199-mile range if you pick the bigger battery.

 Cheaper trims make do with a 115-mile range, but that’s plenty for a car designed for city streets - and the electric Fiat 500 is best value at the lower end of the line-up.
 Base-spec Action trim forgoes a radio but plug your phone into the cradle and you’ll have a range of Fiat apps at your disposal.
-Higher Passion and Icon trims get seven- and 10.25-inch screens respectively.
+Higher Icon trims get a 10.25-inch screen.

 Designed from the start to be an electric car, the new Fiat 500 offers a similar amount of space as the petrol one.
 While it’s still a little cramped inside, its compact size means parking is a breeze - and even the cheapest version gets rear parking sensors.